open-feature/js-sdk/packages/client/README.md

 await OpenFeature.setContext({ origin: document.location.host });
 ```

 Context is global and setting it is `async`.
-Providers may implement a `onContextChanged` method that receives the old context and the newer one.
-This method identifies if an update is needed in flags values, which might result in a request from the cliente to the provider to get all flag values given the new context.
+Providers may implement an `onContextChanged` method that receives the old context and the newer one.
+This method identifies if an update is needed in flag values, which might result in a request from the client to the provider to get all flag values given the new context.

 ### Hooks